simonleandergrimm/browser-reps/README.md

 # Flashcard Generator Chrome Extension

 A Chrome extension that generates flashcards from selected webpage text using Claude AI, and exports them to Mochi.
+Entirely vibe-coded, buyer beware.

 ## Features